wcko87/rabiribi-randomizer/index.md

 #### Shuffle Map Transitions
 * `--shuffle-map-transitions`

-This mode shuffles the 13 map transition in Rabi-Ribi.
+This mode shuffles the 13 map transitions in Rabi-Ribi.
 For example, walking left from starting forest may cause you to end up in the right side of natural aquarium.

 Shuffling map transitions can sometimes make entire areas unreachable (including Rabi Rabi Town).